Derived

 Types of t score

-· one sample t test
+sample t test

-This test compare data to a theoritical mean
+test compare data to a theoritical mean

-· two sample t test
+two sample t test

 This compare the means of two group of data

-· paired t test
+paired t

 This test compare the mean of the same data group changes